GabrielNandi/Gabriel-Garcia-Nandi/README.md

 	comsolbatch -inputfile <filename>.class

 This will run COMSOL in *batch* mode, without the graphical interface.
 If everything is successful, you have a `<filename>_Model.mph` file that you can load into COMSOL to see the results.

+## Parameters

+Parameters are read from the file `params.txt` in the current directory.
+This table-like file can be changed as you were typing in the parameters table inside COMSOL.